Skip to main content

 Postnasal drip

 Colds, allergies and chronic sinusitis can cause a drip down the back of your throat which irritates your upper airways, especially when you lie down.
-Do you suffer from a permanently blocked nose and a nasty taste in the back of your throat?
+It may mean you have a permanently blocked nose and a nasty taste in the back of your throat.

-Treatments for sinusitis vary depending on how long you've had it, how severe your symptoms are and whether you have polyps in your sinuses.
+Treatments for sinusitis vary depending on how long you've had it, how severe your symptoms are and whether you have polyps - painless soft growths - in your sinuses.

-Allergies like hay fever and persistent rhinitis (constantly blocked nose caused by allergy to house dust, meaning symptoms are often worse in winter and when you're indoors) can be treated with nasal sprays and antihistamine tablets.
+Allergies like hay fever and persistent rhinitis can be treated with nasal sprays and antihistamine tablets.
+Persistent rhinitis is a constantly blocked nose caused by allergy to house dust, meaning symptoms are often worse in winter and when you're indoors.

 Acid reflux